paulathejennifer/BeautyPoint/README.md

 # BeautyPoint
-BeautyPoint is an informational website project for Pauline, a beauty specialist created to inform people about her top level facial, manicure and pedicure services
+BeautyPoint is an informational website project for Pauline, a beauty specialist, created to inform people about her top-level facial, manicure, and pedicure services
 .